Proton-transfer-reaction mass spectrometry: Technology

 where the cluster needs a third body to get collisionally stabilized.

 The main advantage of using NH_{4}^{+} reagent ions is that fragmentation of analytes upon chemical ionization is strongly suppressed, leading to straightforward mass spectra even for complex mixtures.

 The reason why during the first 20 years after the invention of PTR-MS NH_{4}^{+} reagent ions have only been used in a very limited number of studies is most probably because the NH_{4}^{+} production required toxic and corrosive ammonia as a source gas.
 This led to problems with handling the instrument and its exhaust gas, as well as to increased wear of vacuum components.
 In 2017 a patent application was submitted where the inventors introduced a novel method of NH_{4}^{+} production without the need of any form of ammonia.
 In this method N_{2} and water vapor are introduced into the hollow cathode ion source and by adjusting electric fields and pressures NH_{4}^{+} can be produced at the same or even higher purity levels than H_{3}O^{+}.
 It is expected that this invention, which eliminates the problems connected to the use of NH_{4}^{+} so far, will lead to a widespread use of NH_{4}^{+} reagent ions in the near future.

 Advantages

-Advantages include low fragmentation – only a small amount of energy is transferred during the ionization process (compared to e.g. electron ionization), therefore fragmentation is suppressed and the obtained mass spectra are easily interpretable, no sample preparation is necessary – VOC containing air and liquids' headspaces can be analyzed directly, real-time measurements – with a typical response time of 100 ms VOCs can be monitored on-line, real-time quantification – absolute concentrations are obtained directly without previous calibration measurements, compact and robust setup – due to the simple design and the low number of parts needed for a PTR-MS instrument, it can be built in into space saving and even mobile housings, easy to operate – for the operation of a PTR-MS only electric power and a small amount of distilled water are needed.
-Unlike other techniques no gas cylinders are needed for buffer gas or calibration standards.
+Advantages include low fragmentation: only a small amount of energy is transferred during the ionization process (compared to e.g. electron ionization), therefore fragmentation is suppressed and the obtained mass spectra are easily interpretable.
+No sample preparation is necessary: VOC-containing air and headspaces over liquids can be analyzed directly, in real time.
+A typical response time of 100 ms enables online monitoring.
+Absolute concentrations are obtained directly without previous calibration measurements.
+Due to the simple design and the low number of parts needed for a PTR-MS instrument, it can be built in into space saving and even mobile housings.
+PTR-MS operation requires only electric power and a small amount of distilled water.
+Unlike other techniques, no gas cylinders are needed for buffer gas or calibration standards.